-Amazon workers celebrate a shocking, unexpected victory in NY
+Amazon workers celebrate a shocking, unexpected victory in N.Y.

 The donor, Hasan Piker, was a well-known Twitch streamer, YouTuber and political commentator who hailed from New Jersey just like Smalls and Palmer.
 But Palmer said he had never heard of him.
 “I’m going to have to look him up,” he said.

-A few feet away Smalls was fielding congratulatory phone calls on the surprise win.
+A few feet away, Smalls was fielding congratulatory phone calls on the surprise win.

 “We made history,” Palmer said.
 “This is one of the proudest moments of my life.”